tudelft-cs4200/2021/project/ms2/lab8.md

   live(Method(_, _, _, _, _).end) = {}
 ```

 When the direction of a data-flow analysis is established with such a rule, FlowSpec will automatically propagate information along that direction.
 Therefore you only need to write rules for control-flow nodes that have a special meaning in your analysis.
 You again use AST patterns, the ones associated with the control-flow graph nodes, to match on the left side.
-But now in you match you also give a name to the neighboring control-flow graph node:
+But now you also give a name to the neighboring control-flow graph node using an edge pattern:

 ```
   live(VarRef(n) -> next) = live(next) \/ { Var{n} }
 ```

-In this example analysis, the backward direction is visible in that we name the `next` node on the right-hand side of the arrow, and match the left-had side of the arrow.
-We define the liveness information of the matched `VarRef` here, therefore by making it equal to the information of `next` (and more), we propagate information backward from the graph.
+In this example analysis, the backward direction is visible in that we name the `next` node on the right-hand side of the arrow, and match the left-hand side of the arrow.
+We define the liveness information of the matched `VarRef` here.
+Therefore by making it equal to the information of `next` (and more), we propagate information backward through the graph.

 #### Expressions

-[FlowSpec expressions](http://www.metaborg.org/en/latest/source/langdev/meta/lang/flowspec/reference.html#expressions) that you are likely to use are set operations such as union (`\/`), intersection (`/\`), minus (`\`), containment (`in`), set construction (`{ elements, go, here }`), and comprehension (`{ new | old <- set, conditions }`).
+[FlowSpec expressions](http://www.metaborg.org/en/latest/source/langdev/meta/lang/flowspec/reference.html#expressions) that you are likely to need are set operations.
+These are union (`\/`), intersection (`/\`), minus (`\`), containment (`in`), set construction (`{ elements, go, here }`), and comprehension (`{ new | old <- set, conditions }`).

 ### Reaching definitions

-You will define a classic data-flow analysis called reaching definitions.
+You will implement a classic data-flow analysis called reaching definitions.
 This analysis gives information about where a variable was last assignment a value.
 Note that a variable could be last assigned in multiple places at once if you check this information after a merge in control-flow.
 Therefore your analysis should work on a set of pairs.
 The first part of the pair is the name, the second part of the pair is a position where the assignment took place.

 For the reaching definitions data-flow analysis, we require you to name your analysis `reaching`.
 This is used in the grading for the lab.
 {: .notice .notice-warning}